How To Create A To-Do List In WordPress

 Show Admin Bar Menu

-Enabling this option lets you display the ‘To-Do List’ menu in your WP Dashboard Admin bar …
+If this option is enabled, the ‘To-Do List’ menu will display in your WordPress Dashboard Admin bar …

 Use WYSIWYG Editor